chef-boneyard/chef-rfc/new/omnibus-chef-native-gems.md

     As a Chef User,
-    I want to have omnibus-chef ship with popular Open Source databases, Because that will speed up my initial converaes, and again ease my pain.
+    I want to have omnibus-chef ship with popular Open Source databases, Because that will speed up my initial converges, and again ease my pain.

     As a Postgres Cookbook Author,
-    I want to obliterate what we had to do to install Postgres client into omnibus from a cookbook, Because, seriously, have you look at that code?
+    I need a better way to install native gems, as the required workarounds use unstable Ruby APIs and links to the omnibus packaged OpenSSL library, which makes the cookbook very complex and brittle.

 ## Specification